collamaf/SimCalibratore/README_Calibratore.md

-# Full simulation of Pter beta- probe in Geant4
+# Simulation of the activity calibrator in Geant4

 ## HOW TO RUN:
 ```